handsontable/handsontable/docs/next/guides/getting-started/hello-world.md

 Want to play with the code yourself?
 Select "Open Sandbox" in the frame's bottom right corner.

-The demos for Angular and Vue are coming soon, stay tuned!
+The demos for Vue is coming soon, stay tuned!

 <HelloWorld :demos="[
   {